+Miranda France 10:45AM / WEST STAGE
-By exploring an episode of

-her own life in the context of

-a residential creative writing

-examines how and why we tell

-our own stories in The Writing
+By exploring an episode of her own life in the context of a residential creative writing course, Miranda France examines how and why we tell our own stories in The Writing School.

-School.
 Can writing be taught?

-Sian Cain joins France to test
+Sian Cain joins France to test the proposition.

-course, Miranda France

-the proposition.

-Miranda France
+The Israel/Palestine Question

-The Israel/ Palestine Question Ilan Pappé 12PM / EAST STAGE
+llan Pappé 12PM / EAST STAGE